 Dr. David Kimmel On His Dental Journey

 I graduated in 1989, from the University of Louisville Dental School, and on the day of my graduation my mother had a secret to tell me.
 Seems when I was 5 years old, I told her that when I grew up I wanted to be a dentist!
-Mom thought it was destiny, I thought it was because the dentist had a great Treasure Chest and we always got a free toy every time we went!
-Mom may have been right as I do love what I do every day but I also have a Treasure Chest full of toys in my office!
+Mom thought it was destiny, I thought it was because our dentist had a great Treasure Chest and we always got a free toy every time we went!
+Mom may have been right, because I love what I do every day but I also have a great Treasure Chest in my office!